-High five in ParisOne of France’s most popular sports personalities, the charismatic Riner won a record fifth world title on 27 August 2011 at the Palais Omnisports de Paris-Bercy, where a partisan local crowd of over 20,000 gathered to watch the 22-year-old win all his fights by ippon, including the final against Germany’s Andreas Tolzer.
-Twelve months later in London he followed up by pocketing Olympic gold, the most prestigious of his triumphs to date, but almost certainly not the last.
+Seventh heavenOne of France’s most popular sports personalities, the charismatic Riner won a record fifth world title in August 2011 at the Palais Omnisports in Paris, where a crowd of over 20,000 gathered to watch him win all his fights by ippon, including the final against Germany’s Andreas Tolzer.